aryaman22-hubb/Ecommerce_Follow_Along/README.md

   - Quantity

 #### 2️⃣ Backend - Add to Cart Endpoint
-- Created an endpoint to *receive product details* and store them in the user's cart.
+- Created an endpoint to receive product details and store them in the user's cart.
-- Ensured secure handling of requests and efficient database updates using *MongoDB & Mongoose*.
+- Ensured secure handling of requests and efficient database updates using MongoDB & Mongoose.

 #### 3️⃣ Frontend - Add to Cart Integration
-- Connected the *"Add to Cart"* button from the Product Info Page to the backend API.
+- Connected the "Add to Cart" button from the Product Info Page to the backend API.
-- Stored *cart data in the database* and updated the UI dynamically.
+- Stored cart data in the database and updated the UI dynamically.

 #### 4️⃣ User Experience Enhancements
-- Implemented a *notification system* to confirm when a product is added to the cart.
+- Implemented a notification system to confirm when a product is added to the cart.
-- Ensured *real-time cart updates* without needing to refresh the page.
+- Ensured real-time cart updates without needing to refresh the page.

 #### 5️⃣ Submission Steps
 - ✅ Pushed the updated code to the GitHub repository.